- Information we collect

 How we collect information

 We will only collect personal information about you with your prior knowledge and consent.
-We collect personal information by phone, email, online, through apps or in documents such as membership application forms and event registration forms.
+We collect personal information by phone, email, online, through apps or in documents including but not limited to membership application forms, event registration forms and resource orders.

 What types of personal and health information we collect